On this page

-For general information about library services available to you, see our guide on Library Guide for Executive MBA in Aboriginal Business and Leadership.
+For general information about library services available to you, see our guide on Library Guide for Executive MBA in Indigenous Business and Leadership

 Here's how to get help with your research or any questions you may have about the library:

 a) For the fastest answer, contact SFU's reference librarians through our Ask a Librarian services.
 Email questions are typically answered in one business day (or less!), or you can connect directly to a librarian via phone or online chat.
 See our hours page for more info (click on the carat symbol beside Bennett or Belzberg Libraries to see reference/research desk hours specifically).

 If you are near one of the SFU campuses (Vancouver, Burnaby, or Surrey) during your time in residence, you could also visit the closest library and get help at the reference desk.

 b) Contact Moninder Lalli, your Graduate Business Librarian, directly at email@example.com or 778.782.4264 (Voicemail - Burnaby); 778-782-5043 (No voicemail - Vancouver) (email is often the quickest way to reach me).
 During busy times of term, it may take me a day or so to respond, but I'll try to get back to you as soon as I can.

 Typical questions: "I'm trying to find articles on Aboriginal business development and can't seem to find anything in the Business Source Complete database.
 Can you help?" ...or...
 "I'm trying to find ABC information about this company/industry/market and I've already tried YY and ZZ.
 Is there somewhere else I could try?"

 Bottom line: for any questions (big or small), get in touch with us!
 There's no wrong place to start, and we'll help you get sorted out.